SebastianoDenegri/vietnam-systemic-risk-index/README.md

 |Logistic Regression (Volatility as Stress Proxy)|0.00|0.00|0.50|
 |Support Vector Machines (Volatility as Stress Proxy)|0.40|0.11|0.45|
 |Long Short-Term Memory RNN (Volatility as Stress Proxy)|1.00|0.11|0.69|

+Because neural networks are sensitive to random initialization, in Appendix C we perform a robustness check to verify whether the LSTM results are stable under different random seeds.
+The empirical findings show that the performance of the LSTM trained on market volatility tends to be quite unstable across the seeds, whilst the LSTM network trained on the VSRI shows generally stronger and more consistent performance metrics.

 The results of the study provide evidence that the VSRI can be a useful tool for Vietnamese financial regulators and policymakers, providing a rigorous framework able to quantify the current level of systemic risk, while also identifying the main drivers of systemic vulnerability, to inform risk management and financial policy decision-making.